 Famous for its World Top 100 - the Woodhall Spa Golf Club Hotchkin course, there is also an 18 hole, Donald Steel design from 1998, known as the Bracken.
-It is also home of England Golf and along with it one of the best practice facilities in the country.
+Tom MacKenzie built the set of greens.
+Built on clay in contrast with the majority of the Hotchkin, it is also home of England Golf and along with it one of the best practice facilities in the country.

 Woodhall Spa History

 Golf was first played here in 1890 on a 9 hole course when the amenity was added to the list of attractions of the Victorian spa town.
 In 1895, the course was moved, before moving again to its present location in 1902.
 A local gardener, Robert Wilson, was responsible for both designs.

 Harry Vardon was employed by Stafford Vere Hotchkin to layout the new 18 hole design and JH Taylor advised on bunkering.
 The 5500-yard course officially opened play on April 24, 1905, in a match between James Braid, Harry Vardon and JH Taylor.

 In 1911, Harry Colt was invited to make alterations.
 The course was lengthened and routing adjusted.
 After 3 years of construction, the 6400-yard course was opened in May 1914 by Ted Ray and Tom Ball.

 Following WW1, Stafford Vere Hotchkin took control of the club.
 During the 1920s and 1930s, he remodeled the course making adjustments to tees, greens, and hazards.
 It was reported in 1926, the course then measured 6516 yards.